Philip Danforth Armour: Labor issues

 Since the end of the Civil War, labor activists in Chicago had been fighting for powerful labor unions that would negotiate the eight-hour day and higher wages.
-At a time when the living wage for a five-member family was $15.40 a week, the workers at Armour & Company only earned about $9.50 a week.
+At a time when the living wage for a five-member family was $15.40 per week, the workers at Armour & Company only earned about $9.50 per week.
 After Armour's butchers had publicly called for better pay and improved job security in the early 1880s, Armour kicked out the union workers and blacklisted the leaders of the strike.
 In the weeks before the Haymarket bombing of May 4, 1886, Armour had even encouraged his colleagues to equip a militia to suppress future labor actions.
 In the book Death in the Haymarket, historian James Green notes that the supplies included "a good machine gun, to be used by them in case of trouble".
 Over the course of his career, Armour had broken three major strikes that had directly concerned his factories, blacklisting all of the union leaders involved.
 The New York Times emphasized in its reporting how greatly Armour "cares for his labor" without any sense of irony.
 "Although his workers lived and worked in squalid conditions," the PBS series American Experience reports, "Armour was known as a philanthropist".